Charles’ or Charles’s? Harris’ or Harris’s? Possessives of Names Ending in S

 Examples

-• Charles’s computer isn’t working.
+• Chris’s computer

 Examples